jeromeetienne/AssetCollector/README.md

 * 2 clicks on chrome
   * make it smoother.
   * maybe with more API as it is an extension ?
+  * maybe do a zip in a data: url

+Ideas:

+* make a generator of bookmarklet
+  * all in browser
+  * with jQuerify or not